emotu/apron-ui/README.md

 npm run generate 100
 ```

 This will generate 100 users using the [faker-js](https://fakerjs.dev/) library.

-The following endpoints are available:
+When the application launches, the following endpoints are available:

 - **List Users**: `GET /api/users`
 - **Get User**: `GET /api/users/:id`